Simply put, a data processing inventory is a repository of everything your organization does with data.

-Since the GDPR enforcement, what your Organization does with the collected data is no longer just your business.
-Now, it is a right of every Data Subject to know what you do with their data and you are obligated to keep a Records of processing activities and provide it to the Supervisory Authority (if they ask for it).
+It is the right of every data subject to know what you do with their data, while you are obligated to keep a record of processing activities and provide it to the supervisory authority if asked as a demonstration of compliance.

-That is why the Data Processing Inventory should be much more than create and forget records of processing activities in an Excel sheet.
+That is why the data processing inventory should be much more than set and forget records of processing activities in an Excel sheet.

-Data processing inventory is in the hearth of any privacy program because it all starts with understanding and recording personal data processing within the Organization.
+Data processing inventory is at the heart of any privacy program because it all starts with understanding and recording personal data processing within the organization.

-We can even go a step back and say that when building a privacy program, you should do your best to become familiar with the business, the people and the data within the Organization.
+We can even go a step back and say that when building a privacy program, you should do your best to become familiar with the business, people, and data within the organization.

 Then you should find a way to record it in a data processing inventory.

-The task of creating a data processing inventory is not an easy task, though.
+The task of creating a data processing inventory is not an easy task.

-As a part of this investigation, it is critically important to understand and record the purpose for every processing activity.
+As a part of this investigation, it is critically important to understand and record the purpose of every processing activity.

 When the purpose of data processing is recorded correctly, then the decision can be made on which lawful basis applies to each processing purpose.